Maxul/Yogurt/README.md

 Yes, of cource.
 You can use *pi* and *e* and many other frequently used functions like *sin()*, *abs()* and so forth.

-### Does *Yogurt* apply any type system?
+### Does *Tequila* apply any type system?

 Uh-huh, we are considering this to be a future work.
-At this point, every literal in *Yogurt* is a 64-bit double precision floating point numeric.
+At this point, every literal in *Tequila* is a 64-bit double precision floating point numeric.

 ### Which kind of identifier name is valid?

 [a-zA-Z][a-zA-Z0-9]\*

-### Any tips on getting hands dirty on *Yogurt*?
+### Any tips on getting hands dirty on *Tequila*?

 There are a couple of things that we hope you to notice:
-**Variables** and **functions** are both first-class citizens in *Yogurt*.
+**Variables** and **functions** are both first-class citizens in *Tequila*.
 The major difference is that variables, when defined, needs to be evaluated immediately, whereas functions can be lazily evaluated upon being called.
 For instance, when you define the function *foo*, like below:
 ```
 >> foo(a) = a